Teresa MacBain

 Teresa MacBain is a former Methodist minister who came out as a nonbeliever in 2012, and returned to her faith in 2016.

 Biography

-MacBain was raised as a conservative Southern Baptist and she wanted to be a pastor like her father when she grew up.
+MacBain was raised as a Southern Baptist and she wanted to be a pastor like her father when she grew up.
 MacBain recalls that she felt that God had called her to become a pastor at an early age.
 MacBain eventually became the pastor of Lake Jackson United Methodist Church in Florida.
 After serving in ministry for many years, she began to question her faith.
 Aspects of the Bible did not seem 'to add up', but MacBain was not able to reconcile those questions.